szczurek-lab/lso/lso/model/README.md

     ModelInstance + Data/Latent -> Latent/Data

 ## `Model`
-One may think about the `Model` as simply architecture of the model (e.g., layers shapes, control flow, etc.).
+One may think about the `Model` as the architecture of the model (e.g., layers, shapes, control flow, etc.).
 In order to have something that we can run computations on (e.g., compute latent for data) we need to `get_instance` of the `Model`.
 We expect two ways of obtaining instances: one for a totally new instance ( in this case we do not pass any params to `get_instance`) and other for which we provide previously obtained `instance_params`